 Footsteps of the Mayans - 13 days

-From the beautiful beaches of Cancun and the legendary Mayan ruins of Chichen Itza and Palenque, to the Guatemalan Highlands and vibrant Chichi markets.
+From the beautiful beaches of Playa del Carmen and the legendary Mayan ruins of Chichen Itza and Palenque, to the Guatemalan Highlands and vibrant Chichi markets.
 Take a memorable 13 day journey through Mexico and Guatemala, culminating in colonial Antigua – one of Central America’s most enchanting cities.

 After exploring the ancient ruins of Chichen Itza we travel on to Merida, the capital of the Yucatan state.
 Known as the 'White City' Merida is an attractive town with colonial buildings, plazas and colourful markets which offer a wonderful array of handicrafts.
 The next day is free to wander around the town or choose from an exciting range of optional excursions including a free city tour, a hop on hop off bus tour and a Sound and Light show at the beautiful Mayan ruins of Uxmal.

 Merida - Palenque.
 On day 4 we travel south to Palenque in the state of Chiapas, where we spend the next two nights.
 Surrounded by the lush and colourful Chiapas jungle, Palenque is home to one of Mexico's most beautiful and important Mayan sites.
 The Palenque ruins include a series of hilltop temples, towers, tombs and pyramids and Palenque is famous for the discovery of tombs filled with treasure in honour of Lord Pakal and the Red Queen.
 Palenque highlights include the Temple of the Inscriptions, the Crypt, the Palace complex, the Temple of the Cross, the Temple of the Foliated Cross, and the Temple of the Sun which date back to 400-700 AD.
 Paths through the jungle will lead you to various temples.